ksu-cs-textbooks/cis300/content/strings/_index.md

 ## **string**s and **StringBuilder**s

-C# and the .NET Framework provides two data structures for representing sequences of characters - **string**s and **StringBuilder**s.
+C# and .NET provide two data structures for representing sequences of characters - **string**s and **StringBuilder**s.
 Each of these data structures has its own advantages and disadvantages.
 In this chapter, we will examine how these two types are used and implemented.